May 15, 2026

 Workflow Integration

 For crisis monitoring to function, it has to connect to where your team actually operates.
-Platforms that route alerts into Slack, support analysis within ChatGPT or Claude, and surface data without requiring a separate login keep the signal chain short.
+Platforms that route alerts into Slack, support analysis within ChatGPT or Claude (after connecting Delve to those tools) keep the signal chain support.
 Tools that live in isolation from your team's daily workflow get checked less often, and less often is exactly the wrong frequency during an active crisis.

 How Delve Approaches This Differently